 What is a Public Blockchain?

-Public blockchain networks usually function based on proof of work or proof of stake consensus models where the participants have to validate blocks to maintain the chain, and get rewarded in return.
+Public blockchain networks usually function based on proof of work or proof of stake consensus models where the participants have to validate transactions and reach consensus on them to maintain the chain.
 Public blockchain networks have eliminated the need for a third party to control or make the transfer of data possible.
 The participants on the network can do all that by themselves.
 In technical terms, a public blockchain ledger can thus be defined as a self-governed, decentralized, and autonomous public ledger.
-The participants themselves secure a public blockchain ledger, and the data added to the block cannot be reversed easily.
+The participants themselves secure a public blockchain ledger, and the data added to the chain cannot be reversed.